DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Experiments

 \paragraph{HPatches \cite{balntas2017hpatches}} Out of the 116 available sequences, we selected 108 as implemented in \cite{dusmanu2019d2} for evaluation.
 Each sequence consists of 6 images of illumination changes (52 sequences) or viewpoint changes (56 sequences).
 The original dataset is called Standard HPatches in our experiments.
 Besides, we also use the Rotated HPatches dataset constructed by \cite{parihar2021rord} which is the augmented version of the original dataset with random in-plane rotation of images from 0 to $2\pi$.

 \paragraph{DiverseBEV}

-Due to the lack of publicly available bird's eye view datasets with high viewpoint changes and camera rotations, we introduce a new dataset comprising BEV outdoor scenarios which is called DiverseBEV dataset.
-This dataset consists of 4758 images at a resolution of $5472\times 3648$, which are collected using an FC6310R camera on DJI M300 aircraft with an average altitude of 207m in Shenzhen, China.
-Images of this dataset are captured during the drone's fight, thus exhibiting extreme rotation variations.
-We take RTK as a priori, implement 3D reconstruction with COLMAP \cite{schonberger2016structure,schonberger2016pixelwise} with GPS Position Prior \footnote{https://github.com/Vincentqyw/colmap-gps}, and obtain $K$, $R$, $T$, and depth for each image which is taken as ground truth intrinsic, extrinsic parameters, and depth information.
+Currently, most existing works for local feature matching are based on ground-view datasets \cite{balntas2017hpatches, parihar2021rord, dusmanu2019d2, luo2020aslfeat}.
+Compared to the ground-view cameras, the aerial-view platforms, e.g., drones, capture the scene image from the sky with a wider angle, less occlusion and more comprehensive viewpoints, therefore the aerial-view data can be useful to investigate the rotation invariance of local descriptors.
+Due to the lack of publicly available aerial-view datasets with high viewpoint changes and camera rotations, we introduce a new dataset called DiverseBEV.
+This dataset comprises bird's eye view outdoor scenarios captured during the drone's fight, thus exhibiting large or even extreme rotation variations.
+First, 5292 images at a resolution of $5472\times 3648$ are collected using an FC6310R camera on DJI M300 aircraft with an average altitude of 207m in Shenzhen, China.
+We take RTK as a priori, implement 3D reconstruction with COLMAP \cite{schonberger2016structure,schonberger2016pixelwise} with GPS Position Prior \footnote{https://github.com/Vincentqyw/colmap-gps}, and obtain $K$, $R$, $T$ and depth for each image which is taken as ground truth intrinsic, extrinsic parameters, and depth information.
 We traverse all images and select all image pairs with a distance from 20m to 50m according to the $T$ of each image.
 Then, based on the rotation angle $R$ of each image, the relative rotation angle of each pair of images is obtained.
-For relative rotation angles ranging from $0^{\circ}$ to $360^{\circ}$, 75 image pairs are randomly sampled every $10^{\circ}$ for evaluation, thus 2700 image pairs are sampled in total.
-For this dataset, evaluation is done using the model trained only on the GL3D dataset, therefore demonstrating the generalizability of our proposed method.
+For relative rotation angles ranging from $0^{\circ}$ to $360^{\circ}$, around 25 image pairs are randomly sampled every $10^{\circ}$ for evaluation, thus 901 image pairs are sampled in total which constitute our DiverseBEV dataset.
+For this dataset, evaluation is done using the model trained only on GL3D, therefore demonstrating the generalizability of our proposed method.
 For a depiction of the flight path see Fig. \ref{bev}.
-This dataset will be released soon.